cheng-yeh/botnet/README.md

 **Botnet Detection Based on Anomaly and Community Detection** by *Jing Wang* and *Ioannis Ch.
 Paschalidis*.

+I modify the last stage with [Combo](http://senseable.mit.edu/community_detection/), which may make the whole system more efficient without lost of performance.

 The development of this project will be suspended until June.

 ## Usage